jradtilbrook/dotfiles/archlinux.md

     - The playbook requires admin rights to install packages so run `sudo -v` beforehand to cache credentials.
 3. Change any other app settings as desired.
 4. Change the repo url to use ssh.
+5. Install `yaourt` to help with AUR packages.

 Now perform other system admin/management/security tasks as needed that are not easily automated with Ansible.
 See the [References](#references) below.